Palace of Aachen: Council Hall

-Located at the North of the Palace complex, the great Council Hall (aula regia or aula palatina in Latin) was used to house the speeches delivered by the Emperor once a year.
-This occasion gathered the highest officials in the Carolingian Empire, dignitaries and the hierarchy of the power: counts, vassals of the king, bishops and abbots.
-The general assembly was usually held in May.
+Located at the north of the Palace complex, the great Council Hall (aula regia in Latin) was the venue for the Emperor's annual speech.
+The highest dignitaries in the Carolingian Empire gathered for this occasion: officials, counts and other feudal vassals of the emperor, and bishops and abbots.
+This general assembly was usually held in May.
 Participants discussed important political and legal affairs.
 Capitularies, written by amanuenses of the Aachen chancellery, summed up the decisions taken.
-In this building also took place official ceremonies and the reception of embassies.
-Describing the coronation of Louis, son of Charlemagne, Ermold the Black states that there Charlemagne "spoke down from his golden seat."
+Official ceremonies and the reception of embassies also took place in this building.
+Describing the coronation of Louis, son of Charlemagne, Ermold the Black wrote that Charlemagne "spoke down from his golden seat" in the Council Hall.